-The Home Office have announced that from 17 May 2021, landlords and their agents will no longer be able to carry out digital checks for Right to Rent as outlined in the temporary measures for COVID-19.
+The Home Office have announced that on 1 September 2021, landlords and their agents will no longer be able to carry out digital checks for Right to Rent as outlined in the temporary measures for COVID-19.

-What were the COVID-19 Right to Rent temporary measures?
+What are the COVID-19 Right to Rent temporary measures?